affinda/affinda-python/docs/sync_operations.md

 **Arguments**:

-:keyword callable cls: A custom type or function that will be passed the direct response
 - `file` (`IO`): Default value is None.
 - `url` (`str`): Default value is None.
 - `data` (`~affinda.models.ResumeData`): Default value is None.